-Tony A. Potter serves as Of Counsel for Ward Law Offices, LLC where he uses his experiences in general civil, trial, and appellate practice to represent the firm’s clients.
+Tony A. Potter is a Partner of Ward Potter LLC, where he uses his experiences in general civil, trial, and appellate practice to represent the firm’s clients.
 In 1995 Tony started a private practice in Hill City, Kansas with a focus on family law, real estate, and criminal law.
 “Practicing law in Northwest Kansas requires the ability to represent clients in several areas of the law, sometimes in the same case.
 You have to have a broad focus to be able to handle it all,” says Potter.

 In 2013 Tony moved his practice to Wichita, Kansas where he focused on family law cases, particularly child custody and high conflict divorce matters.
-“I wanted to be able to specialize in family law, and my move to Ward Law Offices allows me to do so and gives me the chance to really help people,” Potter says.
+“I wanted to be able to specialize in family law, and my work with Ward Potter allows me to do so and gives me the chance to really help people,” Potter says.
 “I’m very pleased to be working with Lynn.
 It’s a real opportunity to work with an expert in the field, incorporating what I know from my years of practice, as well as learning from her years of experience in family law.”

 The desire to practice law is a family tradition for Tony.
 As a four-year-old boy, he remembers telling his mother that he was going to be a lawyer.
 That’s not too hard to envision considering his Great-Grandfather was one of the last to actually “read” for the bar exam in Nebraska before it was changed to a written test format.
 In addition, Tony’s grandfather was an attorney who practiced in both Nebraska and Colorado for almost 50 years.